Ramneek82810/Neural-Network/README.md

 - DIY Neural Network: Build a neural network using Python to recognize handwritten digits with the MNIST dataset.

--Real-World Applications: Explore how neural networks power innovations like image recognition and natural language processing.
+- Real-World Applications: Explore how neural networks power innovations like image recognition and natural language processing.

 ## 📂 Repository Contents